Stuart 'Analyse This' Duff

-Tonight’s Tiger in the Spotlight is another young Combe CC regular.
+Tonight’s long awaited Tiger in the Spotlight is our very own Stuart Duff.